statina1986/k8s-platform-addon-operator/modules/110-cert-platform/README.md

 # cert-platform module
-This module is responsible for deployment of [cert-manager](https://cert-manager.io/docs/) in the cluster and configuartion of required platfrom certificates
+This module is responsible for deployment of [cert-manager](https://cert-manager.io/docs/) in the cluster and configuration of required platform certificates

 Depends on modules:
 - no dependencies